 It stands to reason that a business’s products are easier to sell when the business has a strong reputation.

 But branding a business is not easy.
-Only 22% of consumers report having seen corporate branding, such as advertisements about a company’s values, in the past year.
-Still, half of people (50%) say that company branding affects their opinion about the featured business.
+Only 22% of consumers report having seen corporate branding, such as advertisements about a company’s values, in 2020 and 2021.
+Still, half of people (50%) said that company branding affects their opinion about the featured business.

 Experts say that businesses have to overcome customer’s overexposure to and skepticism about advertising and brand building.